Zhong-Zhengyi/FUSED/index.md

 as a promising paradigm for privacy-preserving collaborative model training.
 In practice, FL models need to acquire new knowledge continuously while also ensuring the “right  to be forgotten” for previously used training data.
-For example, a year after the launch of ChatGPT, The New York Times accused OpenAI and Microsoft of the unau- thorized use of its media data for training, demanding that they delete the acquired knowledge from its models.
+For example, a year after the launch of ChatGPT, The New York Times accused OpenAI and Microsoft of the unauthorized use of its media data for training, demanding that they delete the acquired knowledge from its models.
-Furthermore, malicious clients may inject harmful data dur- ing training, potentially poisoning the global model.
+Furthermore, malicious clients may inject harmful data during training, potentially poisoning the global model.
 As a result, it is crucial for the global model to eliminate such harmful knowledge.
 This leads to the concept of <strong>Federated Unlearning(FU)</strong>.